 This example shows how to stream signal signals to an App Designer instrument panel app from a Simulink Real-Time application.
 The example builds the real-time application from the model

-Axes — To display an animation for the two inverted pendulum and cart systems.
+Axes — To display an animation for the two inverted pendulum and cart system.

-Axes — To display signal output for responses to disrupting the pendulums.
+Axes — To display signal output for responses to disrupting the pendulum.

-Nudge buttons — To apply input (nudges) to the carts that hold the pendulums.
+Nudge cart button — To apply input (nudge) to the cart that hold the pendulum.

 To stream signal and parameter data between the real-time application and the instrument panel app, the app uses the instrumentation object.